ARM-software/arm-trusted-firmware/docs/platform-migration-guide.rst

 Refer `plat/arm/board/fvp/fvp\_pm.c`_ for the implementation details of these handlers for the FVP.
-The commit `38dce70f51fb83b27958ba3e2ad15f5635cb1061`_ demonstrates the migration of ARM reference platforms to the new platform API.
+The commit `38dce70f51fb83b27958ba3e2ad15f5635cb1061`_ demonstrates the migration of Arm reference platforms to the new platform API.

 Miscellaneous modifications
 ---------------------------